 Sit in a chair and anchor the band with your feet.
 Make sure it is evenly spaced.
 Put your forearms on your thighs like with the dumbbell wrist curls.
 Once the band has the resistance level you chose, face your palms up, grab the band and pull up at your wrist.

 Resistance bands can be used for full-body workouts, and are incredibly useful when traveling somewhere where there are no gyms available.
-You can find these recommended reisstance bands on Amazon.com.
+You can find these recommended resistance bands on Amazon.com.

 Dumbbell Wrist Roll